StrungSafe/BCHBlaze2025_Fun-d-Tokens/README.md

 ### Inflow

-The inflow main contract and sub contracts asserts asset collection and allows minting of the composite token
+The inflow main contract and sub contracts asserts asset collection and allows minting of the basket token

 ### Outflow

-The outflow main contract and sub contracts asserts the composite token is burned and allows redeeming for the underlying assets
+The outflow main contract and sub contracts asserts the basket token is burned and allows redeeming for the underlying assets

 ## Technology